Next edition: 1st part: 30 September 2019 – 5 June 2020 / 2nd part: September 2020 – June 2021

 The Units "Introduction to Research” and the Master’s final project (Master Thesis) are developed during the third and fourth semesters, amounting in total a maximum duration of 10 months.
 The “Introduction to research” usually begins in early September, although, depending on the Protocol established or the convenience of the tutor and the host institution, the starting date may be delayed or slightly brought forward, prior acceptance of the IAMZ-CIHEAM Studies Commission of the Master.
 Since this second part of the programme occurs in the collaborating institutions (universities, research centres or companies), the working schedule and holiday calendar is adapted to the specific requirements of such institutions.

-In the first part of the programme, the lectures of Units 1 to 7 are mainly delivered in Spanish or English, although a small number of lectures are given in French.
-In the latter two cases, simultaneous interpretation is provided into Spanish.
+In the first part of the programme, the lectures of Units 1 to 7 are delivered in Spanish or English with simultaneous interpretation into either language.
+A small number of lectures are given in French with simultaneous interpretation into Spanish and English.
 The handouts provided by the lecturers may also be written in Spanish or English.
 The exams can be taken either in Spanish, French or English.
 In Unit 8, the student teams write the project document in English or Spanish.
 The oral presentations and defence of the Unit may be performed either in Spanish, French or English.

-In the second part of the programme, the tutored training is usually performed in Spanish, although by agreement between the students and the tutors and their working teams, this may be done in another language, especially when the training takes place abroad.
+In the second part of the programme, the tutored training is in Spanish or English, although by agreement between the students and the tutors and their working teams, this may be done in another language, especially when the training takes place abroad.
 The periodical reports may be sent in Spanish, French or English.
 The oral exam before the Jury may also be performed in Spanish, English or French.
 In Unit 10, the students may write the Thesis document and carry out the oral presentation and defence in any of the three languages: Spanish, English or French.

 Lecturers of the first part of the Master